The first report of the occurrence of alfalfa mosaic virus on Tropaeolum majus and Rudbeckia hirta in Iran

 1 Plant Virology Research Center, School of Agriculture, Shiraz University, Shiraz, I. R. Iran

-2 Plant Protection Department, Faculty of Agriculture, Bu-ali Sina University, Hamedan, I. R. Iran
+2 Plant Protection Department, Faculty of Agriculture, Bu-Ali Sina University, Hamedan, I. R. Iran

 3 Plant Pathology, Shahid Chamran University, Ahvaz, I. R. Iran